gemrey13/gemrey13/README.md

 Through this repository,
 - :mailbox: I aim to document my progress.
 - :heavy_check_mark: Share my projects.
-- :zap:Connect with the community to learn and grow together.
+- :zap: Connect with the community to learn and grow together.

 Whether you are a seasoned developer or just starting out, I hope that my code and resources can provide valuable insights and inspiration for your own learning journey.